ashutoshrishi/resume/cv.md

   <span class="label">PHP</span>
   <span class="label">JQuery</span>
   <span class="label">HTML+CSS</span>
-<p style="font-size:1em">The Website was used to accept registrations and record participant
+<p style="font-size:15px">The Website was used to accept registrations and record participants'
   data.
-The backend was developed in PHP and it doubled as an offline participant management system.</p>
+The back-end was developed in PHP <br>and it doubled as an offline participant management system.</p>
 </div>